ArkinSolomon/xpkg-docs/docs/registry-api/routes/packages/description.md

 - "no_id" -- sent if the `packageId` field is missing from the request body, or if the field value is an invalid type.
 - "short_desc" -- sent if the new description is too short.
 - "long_desc" -- sent if the new description is too long.
-- "invalid_id" -- sent if the package identifier provided is invalid.
+- "invalid_id" -- sent if the package identifier provided is invalid or if the full package identifier refers to a different repository.

 Sample response: